 - Struggling to follow conversations

 This can lead to frustration for both the person with dementia and their family members.
-However, it doesn’t have to be a challenge.
+However, it doesnât have to be a challenge.

 With some minor changes, you can improve your ability to communicate with your loved one.
 But how?

-Tips for Talking to a Person with Dementia
+tips for talking to a person with dementia

-Talking to a person with dementia requires a deep understanding of what they’re going through.
+Talking to a person with dementia requires a deep understanding of what theyâre going through.
 Dementia is complicated, and your loved one is likely frustrated as well.

 Through these tips, you can strengthen your bond with your loved one.
 When talking on the phone, all you need to do is: